 Other than installing security programs, you need to learn more about the way cybersecurity works as well as start practicing simple security measures every day.
 For starters, learn to recognize fake links and websites by checking the URL and looking for suspicious elements such as random numbers or spelling errors in links.
 Make sure to stay away from unauthorized websites and programs, and watch out for suspicious links in your email inboxes.

 Besides staying cautious while surfing the web, stop connecting your device through public WiFi.
-If you absolutely must use an unprotected network in a specific moment, make sure to use a VPN or a virtual private network to encrypt your traffic and stay off of hackers’ radar.
+If you absolutely must use an unprotected network at a specific moment, make sure to use a VPN or a virtual private network to encrypt your traffic and stay off of hackers’ radar.
 Last but not least, keep your Mac device up to date and never skip software updates.

 Software developers are consistently working on improving the security system through small fixes and changes which they introduce through updates.
 Each time you skip an update, you leave your device exposed to hundreds of hackers who are looking for weaknesses in the security system.
 Instead of turning your security wall into your device’s biggest weakness, make sure to update it to keep your data safe.